kobman/KOBman/GREENLIGHT.md

 This will build the Greenlight environment in your system.

 ## Starting project

-The instructions provide the details on how to deploy it using Docker Compose.

 On your terminal type the following command to change the directory.